History of Monaco

 The early history of Monaco is primarily concerned with the protective and strategic value of the Rock of Monaco, the area's chief geological landmark, which served first as a shelter for ancient peoples and later as a fortress.
 Part of Liguria's history since the fall of the Roman Empire, from the 14th to the early 15th century the area was contested for primarily political reasons.
 Since that point, excepting a brief period of French occupation, it has remained steadily under the control of the House of Grimaldi.

+The early history of Monaco as a state has its origins in the Republic of Genoa.
+The Holy Roman Empire granted Monaco to the Genoese.
+Later, the Genoese family of Grimaldi held it throughout the 13th century and later purchased it to rule as a principality.
+Over its history, it has enjoyed differing levels of autonomy from a parent state, which at times included the Republic of Genoa, the Crown of Aragon, Spain, and France.
+It was incorporated into France after the French Revolution, but later regained some autonomy as a protectorate of the Kingdom of Sardinia in the 19th Century.
+In 1848, the two cities of Menton and Roquebrune (Mentone and Roccabruna) seceded and were later lost to France, but Monaco remained independent.
+France bought Mentone and Roccabruna, and agreed to respect Monaco's sovereignty.
+Despite the loss of the two towns, from the 1860s onward its economy was focused on tourism and the country enjoyed stability until its territory was occupied by the Axis powers during World War II.
+After liberation, Monaco worked to secure further independence from France, and was recognized by the UN in 1993.
+It is not part of the European Union but uses the Euro currency.

 Early history and Ligurian settlement

-Grimaldi Man lived here from about 30,000 years ago.
+Grimaldi man lived here about 30,000 years ago.

-According to the accounts of historian Diodorus Siculus and geographer Strabo, the area's first permanent settlers were the mountain-dwelling Ligures, who emigrated from their native city of Genoa, Italy.
-However, the ancient Ligurian language, which most likely was Indo-European, is not directly connected to the Italian dialect spoken by the modern inhabitants of Liguria, nor to the modern Monegasque language.
+According to the accounts of historian Diodorus Siculus and geographer Strabo, the area's first permanent settlers were the mountain-dwelling Ligures, who emigrated from their native city of Genoa, in what is now northern Italy.
+However, the ancient Ligurian language is not directly connected to the Gallo-Italic language spoken by the modern inhabitants of Liguria, of which Monegasque is a dialect.

 Phoenician colonization and Melqart

 "According to some authorities, the Egyptians of the Eighteenth Dynasty, according to others, the early Phoenicians were the first commercial navigators," who found refuge in the Port of Monaco from the mistral of the sea.
 The Port and Rock of Monaco were consecrated by the Phoenicians in the name of their deity Melqart.
-After the Phoenicians, the Greeks, wrote about the progress and conquests of the journeys and labors of Hercules.
+The colony was called Monoike.
+After the Phoenicians, the Greeks wrote about the progress and conquests of the journeys and labors of Heracles.
 The native Ligurian people asserted that Hercules passed through the area.